sh1boot/sh1boot.github.io/drafts/experimental-riscv-instruction-compression.md

 instructions proposed by Qualcomm, but lacking pre/post-increment because that would break the 2-in-1-out contract in a two-round implementation.
-These share the base register and immediate offset arguments, and the destination register is a consecutive pair (alternatively, the immediate could be smaller and the pair of destination registers could be arbitrary, consistent with the arithmetic instructions which share both source registers).
+These share the base register and immediate offset arguments, and the destination register is a consecutive pair.

 The `arithmetic,mem` and `mem,arithmetic` pairs provide the pre/post-increment operations proposed by Qualcomm, but are then